aicenter/ShoDi/javatests/README.md

 To make the application running, you will need the `library` compiled for your architecture.
 This means a file `libshortestPaths.so` in Linux or `shortestPaths.dll` in Windows.
 Compilation of this library is described in the [main readme](../README.md) of this project ([here](../README.md)).

 The `Java` application needs to be able to find the library.
 You have to ensure, that the directory that contains the library will be included in the `java.library.path` system property when the Java Virtual Machine tries to load the library.
 One way to accomplish this is to set your enviroment variables in a way where the `java.library.path` will contain the path.
 You can also use the argument `-Djava.library.path="your_path_to_library"` as an VM option (this can be useful when running the application from an IDE).
+The process of the setting the enviroment variables correctly is described in more detail in the document about running the library with Amodsim [here](../AMOD_README.md).

-After you have the `java.library.path` properly set, you can just call:
+After you are sure that the `java.library.path` will contain the path to the library, you can just call:
 * `mvn test`

 This should invoke all the tests (currently there are 6 of them).
 All the tests thould finish without failure.
 If the tests finish succesfully, then your compiled library is working correctly.